-This degree is structured to ensure that the theories, conventions and approaches covered in class are explored through academic and practical work.
+This drama degree is structured to ensure that the theories, conventions and approaches covered in class are explored through academic and practical work.

 We use a range of teaching methods, including lectures, seminars, workshops, intensive rehearsals, masterclasses with visiting practitioners, web-based forums, work placement projects, and hands-on training with technical equipment.